 2. Explore Subcontracting

-When a small business wins a direct contract with a government agency, this is technically known as a “prime” contract.
+When a company wins a direct contract with a government agency, this is technically known as a “prime” contract.
 These are the only contracts you’ll find on the FedBizOps.
 Another form of contracting involving small businesses and government agencies is subcontracting.

 The SBA runs a subcontracting database called SUB-Net.
 Like the FedBizOps, you can search SUB-Net for available opportunities.